 Colorectal cancer risk factors

-The exact cause of colorectal cancer remains unknown, but there are proven risk factors for the disease.
-You can change your lifestyle to avoid certain risks, but there are some that you cannot prevent.
+While the exact cause of colorectal cancer remains unknown, there are proven risk factors for the disease.
+You can make lifestyle changes to avoid certain risks, but there are some that you cannot prevent.

 Unavoidable colorectal cancer risk factors include: